Al-Qassam Brigades: Aims and objectives

-In summary, the Brigades seek to establish an Islamist state of Palestine, comprising Gaza, the West Bank, and Israel—ending Israel as a political entity in the process.

-Organisation and structure
+Relation to political wing; commanders

 The Izz al-Din al-Qassam Brigades are an integral part of Hamas.
 While they are subordinate to Hamas's broad political goals and its ideological objectives, they have a significant level of independence in decision making.

-In 1997, political scientists Ilana Kass and Bard O'Neill described Hamas' relationship with the Brigades as reminiscent of Sinn Féin's relationship to the military arm of the Irish Republican Army and quoted a senior Hamas official: "The Izz al-Din al-Qassam Brigade is a separate armed military wing, which has its own leaders who do not take their orders [from Hamas] and do not tell us of their plans in advance."
-Carrying the IRA analogy further, Kass and O'Neill stated that the separation of the political and military wings shielded Hamas' political leaders from responsibility for terrorism while the plausible deniability this provided made Hamas an eligible representative for peace negotiations as had happened with Sinn Féin's Gerry Adams.
+In 1997, political scientists Ilana Kass and Bard O'Neill described Hamas' relationship with the Brigades as reminiscent of Sinn Féin's relationship to the Provisional Irish Republican Army (IRA) and quoted a senior Hamas official: "The Izz al-Din al-Qassam Brigade is a separate armed military wing, which has its own leaders who do not take their orders [from Hamas] and do not tell us of their plans in advance."

+Carrying the IRA analogy further, Kass and O'Neill argued that the separation of the political and military wings shielded Hamas' political leaders from responsibility for terrorism with the plausible deniability provided made Hamas an eligible representative for peace negotiations as had happened with Sinn Féin politician Gerry Adams.

-The fighters' identities and positions in the group often remain secret until their death; even when they fight against Israeli incursions, all the militants wear a characteristic black hood on which the group's green headband is attached.
-The Brigades operate on a model of independent cells and even high-ranking members are often unaware of the activities of other cells.
-This allows the group to consistently regenerate after member deaths.
-During the Al-Aqsa Intifada, the leaders of the group were targeted by numerous airstrikes that killed many members, including Salah Shahade and Adnan al-Ghoul.
-The current leader of the Brigades, Mohammed Deif, remains at large and is said to have survived at least five assassination attempts.
+The fighters' identities and positions in the group often remain secret until their death.
+Even when they fight against Israeli incursions, all the militiamen wear a characteristic black hood on which the group's green headband is attached.
+The Brigades operate on a model of independent cells.
+Even high-ranking members are often unaware of the activities of other cells.
+This allows the group to constantly regenerate after member deaths.

+During the Second Intifada, the leaders of the group were targeted by numerous airstrikes that killed many members, including Salah Shehade and Adnan al-Ghoul.
+The former leader of the Brigades, Mohammed Deif, survived at least seven assassination attempts.